7 Different Types of Stalkers

 Some stalkers have been rejected by a person they wanted a relationship with, or have just experienced a breakup.
 The stalker may be looking for a way to salvage their relationship, or want to remain as close to the victim as much as possible.
 In other instances, they’re angry and want revenge for being rejected.

-Predators are often sexually obsessed or have deviant sexual fantasies.
+Predatory stalkers are often sexually obsessed or have deviant sexual practices.
 Typically male, their victims are usually women who are strangers, but in who the stalker has a sexual interest.
 It can start with voyeurism, which becomes a precursor to sexual assault.

 Incompetent Suitor